TeskaLabs/Frame-Transporter/README.md

 ![image](./doc/images/stream_socket.png)

-Stay tunes, more to come in a near future.
+Stay tuned, more (e.g. the proper documentation) to come in a near future.

 ## Copyright and License